JohnRising/stackup/apps/docs/docs/packages/client/install.md

 ## Via `go install`

 Make sure to have your environment variables configured before running the client.
-See the [configuration page](./configuration.md) for details.
+See the [configure page](./configure.md) for details.

 Install with go: